 There are five essential tools that should be used to build an integrated campaign for a virtual event:

 By aligning on the creative, messaging, and tactical plan from the start, your team can more efficiently market your virtual event.
 When developing your tactical plan, keep the following considerations in mind: First, the customer journey timeline for a virtual event is greatly condensed compared to one for a live event.
 Second, because attrition rates of 50 percent (and higher) are common for virtual events, do not stop marketing to registrants.
-Ensure you funnel registrants into a separate campaign and convince them to show up.
+Ensure registrants are funneled into a separate campaign and convince them to show up.

 After you’ve identified your goals, defined your audience, and built your event marketing tool kit, now it’s time to work on the focal point of your campaign — your website.
 Because your site will serve each key segment within your audience, make it flexible and comprehensive, but don’t lose sight of the fact that visitors want to get in and get out with minimal fuss.

 Consider using forms to provide a quick way for cold leads to stay informed, setting cookies to remember user choices on return visits, and personalizing content blocks based on acquisition source, or, even better, past behavior data pulled from your automation platform or CRM.

 Start by estimating how many website visits it will take to generate the registration numbers you desire and then work backward from there to determine where the traffic will come from.
 By estimating how much traffic will be driven organically by email, digital ads, etc., you can set goals for impressions, engagement, and click-throughs.

 If applicable, partner with your sponsors, speakers, and other ambassadors to promote the event as a way of elevating their exposure — and helping you extend your reach.
 Create a suite of easily customizable tools and messages they can use to invite their networks to participate.